 Babies usually have their highest bilirubin level when they’re 3 to 5 days old.
 Newborns should be watched for jaundice every 8 to 12 hours during the first 2 days of their lives.
 They should then be rechecked before they’re 5 days old.

 Doctors can test the bilirubin level of your newborn with a light meter before they leave the hospital.
 If the result is high, the doctor can order a blood test for further evaluation.
-This is the most accurate way to measure bilirubin levels.
+A blood test is the most accurate way to measure bilirubin levels.

 If your baby’s bilirubin level is too high, they’ll receive specific treatments depending on how many hours old they are and whether they have certain risk factors.
 The doctor may order more blood tests after treatment to make sure the level is going back toward a normal range.

 Mild jaundice may not require treatment, but if their bilirubin level is high, or if your baby has certain risk factors (like being born prematurely), treatment may be necessary.
 The options may include:

 Providing enough breast milk and/or formula.
 If your baby isn’t getting enough fluids, they may not be getting rid of enough of the yellow pigment of jaundice through their urine and stool.
 Newborns should have at least six wet diapers a day, and their stool should change from dark green to yellow if they’re starting to get enough nutrition.
 They should also seem satisfied when they’ve had enough to eat.

 Phototherapy (light therapy).
 This involves using a special blue light on a baby’s skin in the hospital or at home to break down bilirubin.
 This makes it easier for a baby’s body to pass it.
 At one time, experts thought sunlight could help treat jaundice, but it’s no longer recommended because it can lead to sunburn.
 Phototherapy is considered very safe, although it may cause some temporary side effects like a loose stool and a rash.